wemcdonald/spotify-reverse-playlist/README.md

 - `SPOTIFY_CLIENT_ID` - Your Spotify application's client ID (required)
 - `SPOTIFY_CLIENT_SECRET` - Your Spotify application's client secret (required)
 - `SPOTIFY_REDIRECT_URI` - Custom redirect URI for authentication (optional, defaults to `http://localhost:8888/callback`)
+- `SPOTIFY_TOKEN_PATH` - Custom path for storing the authentication token (optional)

 If you change the redirect URI, make sure to add it to your Spotify app settings in the Developer Dashboard.

+### Configuration File Locations

+The script will look for the `.env` file in the following locations (in order):

+1. The script's directory
+2. `~/.config/spotify-reverse-playlist/`

+This makes it easy to run the script from cron jobs or other scheduled tasks.

+### Token Storage

+The authentication token is stored in a JSON file.
+The location is determined as follows:

+1. If `SPOTIFY_TOKEN_PATH` is set in the environment or `.env` file, that location is used
+2. If the script directory is writable, the token is stored there as `.spotify-token.json`
+3. Otherwise, it's stored in `~/.config/spotify-reverse-playlist/.spotify-token.json`

 ## Usage